Adolf Hitler Schools

 Adolf Hitler Schools (Adolf-Hitler-Schulen, AHS) were 12 day schools run by the Schutzstaffel in Nazi Germany from 1937 to 1945.
 Their aim was to indoctrinate young people into the ideologies of the Nazi Party.
 They were for young people aged 14 to 18 years old and were single sex, with three schools for girls and the rest for boys.
 Selection for admission to the schools was rigorous; pupils were chosen for their political dedication and physical fitness, as opposed to their academic prowess.
 Activities focused on political indoctrination rather than academic studies.
 The SS often selected future officers from the schools.

 The AHS should not be confused with numerous schools renamed "Adolf Hitler School" after Hitler became the Chancellor of Germany in 1933, such as the former Martin Luther School in Marburg, the Werner Heisenberg High School in Heide, the Nordstadt School in Pforzheim, the Paul Werner High School in Cottbus, or the Goethe School in Flensburg.

 There was also a similar network of boarding schools called the National Political Institutes of Education ("Napolas").

 Context

-The founding was based on plans laid out by Hitler Youth leader, Baldur von Schirach and Robert Ley.
-It was Ley's intention to erect a "Gauburg" (citadel) in every Gau, and subsequently create an entire NSDAP school system, transforming the state-supported National-Political Educational Institutes.
+The founding was based on plans laid out by Hitler Youth leader Baldur von Schirach and politician Robert Ley.
+It was Ley's intention to erect a "Gauburg" (citadel) in every Gau, and subsequently create an entire NSDAP school system, transforming the state-supported National-Political Institutes of Education.
 Resistance to this plan from education minister Bernhard Rust stalled the original project until 1941, when the Adolf Hitler Schools gained the support of the German Labor Front.
 Until 1941, the schools were collocated with the similarly financed Order Fortresses and oversight for the schools' structure was provided by the Reich Youth Leadership.

 At the behest of Reichsführer-SS, Heinrich Himmler, some of the training methods at certain Adolf Hitler Schools were blanketed in secrecy.
 The AHS were expected to provide an example for the Nazi educational revolution.